GEHC-HDS/docker-labs/containers/container-1.md

 ## Summary

 So what's the point?
 That we can run a mini size linux?
-Well, we are about to see how we can build on top of this, But usually we need to start somewhere, and we need some basic place to start.
+Well, we are about to see how we can build on top of this.
+But usually we need to start somewhere, and we created some basic place to start.

 ---
 Verified by Farshid on 2022-08-31 16:05:00 UTC